sassembla/AssetRails-Support/CommandLineArgs.md

 	-s	--source-path	set source path of data. default is bundlize cache.
 	-e	--export-path	set additional output path of data.

-"versioning" & "bundlize" prepares for generating & driving with AssetBundles.

-Although! you can generate "Not" AssetBundle format and pool these data files.

 ####versioning in deep
 [Versioning & driving bundled datas](https://github.com/sassembla/AssetRails-Support/blob/master/Versioning.md)